-{\em Introduction.-} A fundamental explanation of entropy production, irreversibility and dissipation is the cornerstone of nonequilibrium statistical mechanics.
-It is now well known that microscopic time reversibility entails a number of relations between dissipation in any time-dependent process and the thermodynamical properties of the equilibrium initial and final states \cite{Jarzynski:11}.
-It is also stated that there is a strong connection between irreversibility and information gain or lost by the system, manifested in the physical consequences of the Szliard engine \cite{Szilard:29}, and expressed in the Landauer principle of information erasure \cite{Landauer:61}.
-So, a complete description of the irreversible entropy production following a thermodynamic transformation requires the account of the information flow \cite{Sagawa:10}.
+A fundamental explanation of entropy production, irreversibility and dissipation is the cornerstone of non-equilibrium statistical mechanics.
+It is now well known that microscopic time reversibility entails a number of relations between dissipation in any time-dependent process and the thermodynamic properties of the equilibrium initial and final states~\cite{Jarzynski:11}.
+For isolated systems, the work dissipated in a cyclic process is linked to the increase of entropy after the forward part, if the system equilibrates to a microcanonical state after each time-dependent process~\cite{Talkner:08}.
+But it is also stated that there is a strong connection between irreversibility and information gained or lost by the system, manifested in the physical consequences of the Szilard engine~\cite{Szilard:29}, and expressed in the Landauer principle of information erasure \cite{Landauer:61}.
+So, a complete description of the entropy production following a thermodynamic transformation requires the account of the information flow~\cite{Sagawa:10}, and the addition of information reservoirs, besides the traditional heat and chemical baths~\cite{Jordan:14}.

-All the progress achieved in the last decade is based on standard statistical mechanics, that describes equilibrium states by statistical averages depending just on the energy (or the temperature) and the number of particles.
-However, it is well known that many isolated quantum systems relax to complex equilibrium states \cite{Polkovnikov:11}, storing relevant information about the initial condition in a set of commuting constans of motion \cite{Rigol:07}, or in the coherences between different symmetry sectors in systems with degenerated spectra \cite{Puebla:13,epl}.
-Therefore, a number of fundamental questions naturally arise.
-How this extra information is eroded by an irreversible time-dependent protocol?
-Must it be explicitely included in the formulation of the second law?
+This is specially relevant in isolated quantum systems that equilibrate to complex equilibrium states~\cite{Polkovnikov:11} which store relevant information in sets of commuting constants of motion~\cite{Rigol:07}, or in the coherences between different subspaces of the system in the case of degenerate spectra~\cite{Puebla:13,epl}.
+This means that the Hamiltonian $H$ and the number of particles $N$ are not enough to characterize the equilibrium states and the thermodynamic processes in this kind of systems.
+Hence, a number of fundamental questions naturally arise.
+How the extra information stored in the equilibrium state of the system is eroded by an irreversible time-dependent protocol?
+Must it be explicitly included in the formulation of the Second Law?

-In the present Letter we deal with these questions in a certain class of isolated quantum systems.
-We report the existence of processes for which the energy is {\em not} dissipated, but they are irreversible due to an unavoidable lost of information about the initial symmetry-breaking.
-Hence, we conclude that this information has to be accounted for a precise definition of irreversibility and for a consistent formulation of the second law.
+In the present article we deal with these questions in a certain class of isolated quantum systems.
+We report the existence of processes for which the energy is {\em not} dissipated, but they are irreversible due to an unavoidable loss of information about the initial symmetry-breaking.
+Hence, we conclude that this information has to be accounted for a precise definition of irreversibility and for a consistent formulation of the Second Law.